chang-amy/LittleJourneysPolicies/PrivacyPolicy.md

 The privacy of your data is important to us.
 In this policy, we lay out: what data we collect and why; how your data is handled; and your rights with respect to your data.
 We will never sell your data.

-This policy applies to the Little Journey app and any related websites or products built and maintained by Little Journey.
+This policy applies to the Little Journeys app and any related websites or products built and maintained by Little Journeys.

 ## What We Collect and Why

 **Identity and Access**

-When you sign up for Little Journey, we ask for your name and email address.
+When you sign up for Little Journeys, we ask for your name and email address.
 This is so you can personalize your account and so we can send you essential service communications.
 We will never sell your personal information to third parties.

 **Sign-In Method**